jeffreykegler/old_kollos/notes/misc/strand.md

 `Straddle(dr)`, the rule
-is the base rule of `Rule(dr)`, and its dot position is the same as the dot position of `dr`, counted relative to the end of the RHS.
+is the base rule of `Rule(dr)`, and its dot position is the same as the dot position of `dr`, counted from the outside to the inside of the RHS.
 For example, the `dr` be the dotted rule
 ```